twineworks/tweakflow/site/content/reference.md

 ## Requirements

 Tweakflow runs on the JVM.
 Java 8 or later is required.
-Builds are tested against JDK 8 and JDK 11.

 ## Design principles